-All students must successfully complete 67% of their attempted cumulative credit hours at the end of each evaluation period (For example: At the end of spring semester, if a student has attempted 92 credit hours, the student must have successfully completed 62 of those credit hours in order to meet Standard 3).
-All attempted versus earned credits (including transfer credits) are factored into Standard 3 (e.g., non-credit courses and grades such as F, U, I, or W count as attempted hours but would not count in earned hours); repeated courses are counted.
+All students must successfully complete 67% of their attempted cumulative credit hours at the end of each evaluation period (For example: At the end of spring semester, if a student has attempted 92 credit hours at Appalachian State, the student must have successfully completed 62 of those credit hours at Appalachian in order to meet Standard 3).
+All attempted versus earned credits, including transfer credits and repeated courses, are factored into Standard 3 (e.g., non-credit courses and grades such as F, U, I, or W count as attempted hours but would not count in earned hours).